 by Sensix Team

-almost 2 years agoPoor indoor air quality can have a negative effect on our health.
+over 2 years agoPoor indoor air quality can have a negative effect on our health.
 It’s a fact (that we hope you knew).
 Things get even more serious when kids come around.
 Poor indoor air quality in schools can have (and most likely will have) a negative effect on children’s health and academic performance.
 This is the subject we want to address in this blog post.
 And that’s what we are going to do.

 Why more (than to any other building)?
 Because kids’ bodies are actively growing and they breathe higher volumes of air relative to their body weights than adults do.
 They also spend more time in school or group structures (preschools, day nurseries) than in any indoor environment other than the home.
 That’s why kids are considered as one of the most sensitive groups to atmospheric pollution.